 With more than 15 people, on average, involved in enterprise IT purchases, Iarge and complex B2B buying centers can feel like minefields to salespeople today.
 Decisions get made by committee.
 There are an ever-increasing number of people in the room, representing 3.4 different functions on average—and each of them have their own priorities.
 Is it any wonder, in this context, that “save money”and “avoid risk” would become watchwords?
+That’s where undergoing stakeholder analysis becomes so critical.

 To win in such an environment, you need to fundamentally rethinking who, and how, you target.
 When one in five decision-makers turns over every year, who has staying power, plus the seniority to push through obstacles?
 Who can arm you with visibility into the complete process from end to end, so your deal doesn’t get stuck in procurement?
 Who has real authority?